Tyrrrz/Tyrrrz.me/data/blog/building-a-library/index.md

 date: '2024-10-28'
 ---

 Developing a library involves a lot of moving pieces, and not all of them are just about writing code.
-Beyond the functionality of the library itself, we also need to consider the infrastructure behind it — how the code is built, tested, packaged, and deployed — and how to leverage the tools and services available to us to make these processes as efficient as possible.
+Beyond the functionality of the library itself, we also need to consider the infrastructure behind it — how the code is built and packaged, how it's tested and deployed — and how to leverage the tools and services available to us to make those processes as efficient as possible.

-Although none of these things are inherently complicated, the abundance of different approaches and technical options can make it difficult to make the right decisions.
-And while there is no true one-size-fits-all solution, there are still a few common patterns that can be applied to most .NET library projects out there.
+Although the .NET ecosystem has come a long way in the recent years, many aspects of library development are still somewhat confusing and under-documented.

-In this article, we will explore the current lay of the land when it comes to building a .NET library, covering everything from project settings and build tooling to testing and deployment workflows.
-Hopefully, this will provide a decent starting point if you're looking to build your own library, and help avoid some of the common pitfalls along the way.
+In this article, we will explore the current lay of the land when it comes to developing a library in .NET, covering everything from project settings and build process tweaks to testing and deployment automation.
+We will go over the most popular strategies that are used in the community, discuss their trade-offs, and highlight some of the pitfalls to avoid.

 ## Project structure